angyts/recipes/docs/posts/sourdough-bread.md

 4. Add 50g of room temperature water.
 5. Add 50g of flour.
 6. Mix it up so that there are no dry bits.
-7. Place the rubber band at the level of mix.
+7. Place the rubber band at the level of mix.8﻿.
+Day -1 9﻿.
-   8﻿.
-Day -1
-   9﻿.
 The starter should more than double in size.
    1﻿0.
 Add 300g of water to the mixing bowl
    1﻿1.
 Wet a spoon so it doesn't stick, then add 100g of sourdough starter.
 You can keep the bottle with the starter for the next time.